drc-gcoakley/sandbox/README.md

-# Repository to hold various proof-of-concept projects.
+# Repository to hold miscellaneous tools and stuff.